Gravitating vortices and the Einstein--Bogomol'nyi equations: The gravitating vortex equations

 \subsection{Gravitating vortices}

 Let $\Sigma$ be a compact connected Riemann surface of arbitrary genus, $L$ a holomorphic line bundle over $\Sigma$, and $\phi$ a global holomorphic section of $L$.
-Fix $\tau, \alpha\in\RR$, respectively called the \emph{symmetry breaking parameter} and the \emph{coupling constant}.
+Fix real constants $\tau > 0$ and $\alpha \geq 0$, respectively called the \emph{symmetry breaking parameter} and the \emph{coupling constant}.

 \begin{definition} The \emph{gravitating vortex equations}, for a K\"ahler metric on $\Sigma$ with K\"ahler form $\omega$ and a hermitian metric $h$ on $L$, are

 \end{definition}

 In~\eqref{eq:gravvortexeq1}, $F_h$ is the curvature 2-form of the Chern connection of $h$, $\Lambda_\omega F_h\in C^\infty(\Sigma)$ is its contraction with $\omega$, $|\phi|_h\in C^\infty(\Sigma)$ is the pointwise norm of $\phi$ with respect to $h$, $S_\omega$ is the scalar curvature of $\omega$ (as usual, K\"ahler metrics will be identified with their associated K\"ahler forms), and $\Delta_\omega$ is the Laplace operator for the metric $\omega$, given by